timescale/docs/use-timescale/ha-replicas/high-availability.md

 ### Asynchronous commits

-Timescale Cloud HA replicas are asynchronous.
+Timescale HA replicas are asynchronous.
 That means the primary database reports success once a transaction is completed locally.
 It doesn't wait to see if the replica successfully commits the transaction as well.
 The improves ingest rates and allows you to keep writing to your database even if a node fails.

-Timescale Cloud doesn't currently offer synchronous replicas.
+Timescale doesn't currently offer synchronous replicas.

 ### Hot standbys

-Timescale Cloud replicas are hot standbys.
+Timescale replicas are hot standbys.
 That means they are ready to take over when the primary fails.
 It also means you can read from your replica, even when the primary is running.
 You can reduce the load on your primary by distributing your read queries.